Home iOS Deferred Deep Link Implementation (Swift)

 }

-Finally, after processing the action, use UIPasteboard.general.string = “” to clear the information in the clipboard.
+Finally, after completing the action, use UIPasteboard.general.string = “” to clear the information in the clipboard.

-Here comes the trouble, supporting iOS 9 version.
-As mentioned earlier, since clipboard is not supported, we need to use Cookie Communication Method.
+Here comes the tricky part, supporting the iOS 9 version.
+As mentioned earlier, due to the lack of clipboard support, we need to use the Cookie Exchange Method.

-The web side is also easy to handle, just change it so that when the user clicks “Go Now”, the information we want to send to the APP is stored in a Cookie (marry://topicID=1&type=topic), and then use location.href to redirect to the APP Store page.
+Handling the web end is relatively straightforward, just change it so that when the user clicks “Go Now,” the information we want to bring to the app is stored in a Cookie (marry://topicID=1&type=topic), and then use location.href to redirect to the App Store page.

-Here are two encapsulated JavaScript methods for handling Cookies to speed up development:
+Here are two pre-packaged JavaScript methods for handling Cookies to speed up development:

 1